 Dissolution of limestone is driven by dissolved carbon dioxide creating a weak acid.
-Rain water and stream water are mildly acidic because they hold only small amount of carbon dioxide.
+Rain water and stream water are mildly acidic because they hold only a small amount of carbon dioxide.
 However, when rain water soaks through soil it picks up considerably more carbon dioxide and is much more acidic.

 The way in which karst develops depends on the way in which rain and rivers contact the limestone.
-Non karst surface streams deliver a lot of (possibly dirty) water to a particular point or line of attack on the limestone.
-They often develop gorges and sink points where they go underground.
-Stream sinks typically lead into caves that join with other caves before emerging at a spring (or more briefly a karst "window").
+Non karst surface streams deliver a lot of (possibly dirty) water to a particular point or line of attack where they flow onto the limestone.
+They may develop caves where they sink underground or sometimes cut gorges through the limestone.
+Stream sinks typically lead into caves that join with other caves before emerging at a spring (or more briefly appear at a karst "window").
 Rain falling directly on limestone may erode pits and runnels, but does little more.
-In contrast, rain infiltrating into the soil becomes much more acidic, and aggressively erodes the underlying rock.
+In contrast, rain infiltrating into the soil becomes much more acidic, and aggressively erodes the underlying limestone rock.
 Rain water is widely dispersed over the landscape and so opens up numerous small fractures that coalesce into closed depressions.
 Dissolution decreases with depth, so karst often has a characteristic highly eroded "epikarst" zone near the surface, but becomes integrated into fewer, smaller channels at depth.
-Like Cinderella, soil water loses its magic dissolution capability if it encounters a normal atmosphere.
+Like Cinderella, soil water loses its magic dissolution capability if it encounters a normal atmosphere for example where it drips from a cave roof.
 It may then deposit extensive "speleothems" better known as stalactites and stalagmites.

-Understanding karst requires a basic understanding of geology, particularly, the distribution of soluble (limestone) and insoluble (sandstone, shale) rocks. .The Mammoth Cave karst starts from the insoluble Glasgow uplands in the south.
+Understanding karst requires a basic understanding of geology, particularly, the distribution of soluble (limestone) and insoluble (sandstone, shale) rocks (Figures 1 &2).
+The Mammoth Cave karst system starts from the insoluble Glasgow uplands in the south.
 Rivers gather in this area and flow north to where they meet limestone and sink (disappear underground) into caves that run beneath area of limestone that has been heavily eroded by soil water dissolution (and collapse of underlying caves) to form the Sinkhole Plain.
 Further north the limestone lies under a protective layer of sandstone to form the Chester Uplands.
 Most of Mammoth Cave national Park lies in this area as the sandstone caprock has preserved caves for millions of years.
 Cave streams run through the lowest levels of the cave to finally emerge at numerous springs along the deeply incised green River.